 Back in the day, there were festivities for NCOD, because it was truly dangerous for many to come out.
 One way we fought the fear was to celebrate.
 That’s something that’s hard to communicate to the people who object to “Pride” in such movements: we were Proud because if we stopped to be anything else, we’d be terrified.

-But we need to be sure that no one is left behind – and most importantly, that we
+We need to be sure that no one is left behind – and most importantly, that we

 are not trampling on the rights of others.
 When we make a catty comment about someone who comes out as bisexual, we have just made it harder for them to function in the world (lashon harah

 , anyone?)
 When we gloss over the concerns of LGBT people of color. when we tell our national organizations that we’re only worried (and will only fundraise) about issues that concern People Like Me, we are leaving folks behind.
 When we refuse to recognize someone’s gender, when we inform all our acquaintances that so-and-so isn’t a “real” man or woman we are just as bad as the folks throwing Leviticus in our teeth.
 When we somehow have another appointment when it’s time to stand up for a queer person of color, it’s a shameful thing.